mavaddat/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsappinstallationscopeinfo.md

 ---
 title: "teamsAppInstallationScopeInfo resource type"
-description: "Teams app installation scope details."
+description: "An abstract type that represents the details of the scope where the Teams app is installed."
 author: "sthapliyal"
 ms.localizationpriority: medium
 ms.subservice: "teams"